 We begin to lose optimal ability to absorb this essential vitamin as we age, so supplementation should be considered.
 Vitamin B12 is essential for healthy nervous system function, production of red blood cells, and energy production.
 If you consume partial or complete plant-based diet, then you will likely need to take a supplement because nearly all sources of this vitamin are from animals.
 You can get vitamin B12 from plant foods that have been fortified with it, such as plant beverages and cereals.

-While insufficient vitamin D affects most adults, it is especially important for men as they age because it is an essential part of testosterone production.
+While insufficient vitamin D affects most adults, it is especially important for men as they age because this nutrient is an essential part of testosterone production.
 Vitamin D also enhances energy levels and sex drive and is a significant player in protein synthesis, tissue repair, and fat burning.
 All of these factors work in synch, and the unifying feature is getting enough vitamin D.

 Vitamin D also has a big role in bone health, as it, along with calcium, are critical for structural integrity.
 Too little vitamin D can be a factor in the development of osteoporosis down the road.

 Experts do not agree on the amount of vitamin D supplementation nor the blood levels of the vitamin men should have for optimal health.
 The Institute of Medicine says 600 International Units (IUs) is a sufficient daily dose for the vast majority of people.
-However, an independent analysis of data used by the Institute established that most people need 8,895 IU daily to reach vitamin D values of 50 nmol/L, considered to be a healthy level by many health professionals.
+However, an independent analysis of data used by the Institute established that most people need 8,895 IU daily to reach vitamin D values of 50 nmol/L, considered to be a healthy blood level by many health professionals.

 Before starting a vitamin D3 supplement program, you should have a blood test to determine your vitamin D levels.
 Your healthcare provider can help identify the best vitamin D dose for your needs.